Weaving Remembrance of the Scottish Witch Hunts

 LA FHEILE MICHEAL

 September 23rd - also known as Michaelmas and dedicated to Archangel Michael the holy warrior.
-Associated with the sea and horses.
+It is associated with the sea and horses.
 It coincides with the autumn equinox.

 KEEPING TRADITIONS ALIVE